 The important thing is to remain vigilant; to ask questions, find as many sources as you can, never stop seeking the information you need to know what is best for your body.

-But to start with, the famous Michael Pollan quote comes to mind: “Eat food.
+But to start with, the now-ubiquitous Michael Pollan quote comes to mind: “Eat food.
 Not too much.
 Mostly plants.”

 As Kirchner agrees, “Everything in moderation.”

-Read also: Vegan diets for kids: Proceed with knowledge
+Read this article also: Vegan diets for kids: Proceed with knowledge